am1nNP/Gym-Management/README.md

 # Gym-Management
-hi there this is a gym management system used to creat , read , update and delete gym users filter users by the date they will be signed up
+hi veiwers this is a gym management system used to creat , read , update and delete gym users filter users by the date they will be signed up
 ----------------------------------------------